phluid61/internet-drafts/file-scheme/draft.md

 --- abstract

-This document specifies the "file" Uniform Resource Identifier (URI) scheme, replacing the definition in RFC 1738.
+This document provides a full specification of the "file" Uniform Resource Identifier (URI) scheme, replacing the very brief definition in RFC 1738.

 It defines a common syntax which is intended to interoperate across the broad spectrum of existing usages.
 At the same time it notes